 I’m one of them.
 I couldn’t be ’sensible’ or ’matter-of-fact’ about Paris if I tried.

 As a woman of a certain age, I looked forward to traveling to Paris with my college-age daughter, Solana.

-It had been about 30 years—Solana, was conceived in Barcelona—since I last saw Paris.
+It had been about 30 years since I last saw Paris.
 This time I looked forward to being there without my complaining husband, who thought the prices were ridiculous and the people rude.
 This time I got to “follow the yellow brick road” and take things as they came, do things frivolously.

 Afterwards Solana would go back to her master’s studies in County Cork, Ireland and I would go on to pre-Ph.D studies at Oxford in England.

 With my husband tucked happily away in California, Solana and I knew no bounds.
 I wonder, is it husbands who create the boundaries when you travel or do you just let them?